 When a petitioner alleges that a respondent parent willfully left a child in foster care, the child must have been in foster care for at least 12 months before the TPR was filed.
 In addition to alleging a parent willfully left a child in foster care for 12 months or more there also needs to be proof this was without the parent making reasonable progress under the circumstances.
 Reasonable progress under the circumstances depends on the individual parent’s circumstances.
 The court must consider the parent's progress up to the time of the TPR adjudicatory hearing.

-To prove this ground, the juvenile must have been in DSS custody or a foster home for at least 6 consecutive months immediatley before the TPR was filed.
+To prove this ground, the juvenile must have been in DSS custody or a foster home for at least 6 consecutive months immediately before the TPR was filed.
 The parent must have willfully failed to pay a reasonable portion of the care even though financially and physically able to do so.
 A court order of support or notice to pay is not required.
 If there is a court order or voluntary support agreement, the petitioner does not have to prove the parent had an ability to pay.

-When the petition/motion is filed and it alleges G.S.
+G.S.
+50-13.10When the petition/motion is filed and it alleges G.S.
 7B-1111(a)(5) (failure to establish paternity, etc) the petitioner must prove the respondent did not do any of the steps.

 To prove this ground, there must be a child custody order or agreement giving custody to a parent and requiring the other parent to pay child support.
 That parent must have willfully failed to pay child support as required by the order or agreement for at least one year immediately before the TPR petition or motion was filed.
 The petitioner does not have to prove the parent had an ability to pay but does have to prove nonpayment was willful.

 GS 7B-1111(a)(6)There are 2 grounds for abandonment: neglect and willful abandonment.
 If willful abandonment is alleged under G.S.
 7B-1111(a)(7), the determinative time period is the 6 consecutive months immediately preceding the filing of the TPR.
-The court may consider evidence outside that time period to determine the parents's credibility and intentions.
+The court may consider evidence outside that time period to determine the parent's credibility and intentions.
 Findings must address the 6 month determinative time period.

 GS 7B-1111(a)(7), and (a)(1)G.S.
 7B-1111(a)(9) is a two-pronged ground.
 Not only does the petitioner/movant have to prove that there is an existence of a prior TPR but also that the respondent lacks the ability or willingness to establish a safe home.
 If the petitioner/movant cannot prove both prongs, then the ground is defeated.